top of page

 - quote by Her Majesty Queen Liliʻuokalani 1898

-After the death of the last ruler, Her Majesty Queen Lili'uokalani in 1917, only the High Chiefess Princess Elizabeth Keka'aniau remained alive on the list of eligible rulers to claim the throne.
-Princess Elizabeth's eligibility to the throne was acknowledged by all the sovereigns of the Hawaiian Kingdom and the Legislature.
-Confirmed and published by the last sovereign, Queen, Lili'uokalani before her death.
+After the death of the last ruler, Her Majesty Queen Liliʻuokalani in 1917, only the High Chiefess Princess Elizabeth Kekaʻaniau remained alive on the list of Eligible Rulers who were Pre-emptive to Throne.
+Princess Elizabeth's eligibility to the throne was acknowledged by all the sovereigns of the Hawaiian Kingdom and the Legislature, confirmed and published by the last sovereign, H.M.
+Queen, Liliʻuokalani before her death.

 The Succession to the throne is named by the sovereign under a proper royal proclamation or a ratified and approved constitution, naming the heir to the throne or a line of succession according to the law.
-In 1844, King Kamehameha III ignored wide claims to the dynasty from other chiefly relatives, and thereby, submitted an official list to the Legislature as the Order-in-Council of a selection of the highest ranking native ali'i eligible to rule under the pertaining Articles of the Hawaiian Kingdom's constitutions, being the direct descendants of Keoua nui and his fathers siblings.
+In 1844, King Kamehameha III ignored wide claims to the dynasty from other chiefly relatives, and thereby, submitted an official list to the Legislature as the Order-in-Council of a selection of the highest ranking native aliʻi Eligible to be Rulers under the pertaining Articles of the Hawaiian Kingdom's constitutions, being the direct descendants of Keoua nui and his fathers siblings.
+The Eligible Rulers were made pre-emptive to the throne and was highly educated, disciplined and groomed to be a ruler at the Royal Family Boarding School known as the Chiefs Children's School or Royal School during the years of 1839 to 1850.
+All Eligible Rulers under the Code of Etiquette were publicly announced by name and were given precedence within the royal court in all public appearances, ceremonies and royal processions accorded by their rank and was given priority "first rights to the throne" as a candidate over any other aliʻi of the nation.

 ~Quoted statements by H.R.H.
 Princess Elizabeth Keka'aniauokalani La'anui Pratt in 1920 and published in Keoua, Father of Kings: